palak-thakur10/ForgeRealm/README.md

 ![Privacy](https://github.com/user-attachments/assets/d2a55359-cb81-490f-81c1-b324db11e70a)

 ## How to Run
-1. Clone repository
+1. Clone the repository
-2. Open solution in Visual Studio
+2. Open the solution in Visual Studio
-3. Run with IIS Express
+3. Run using IIS Express
 4. (Optional) Run unit tests

 ## Author
-Payal Thakur
+Palak Thakur